-- · Manage traffic and parking within the Shire to improve traffic safety, reduce congestion and ensure a sufficient range of parking controls to support business and the community. - Deliver road safety education programs to improve traffic safety. - · Provide input into the development application and assessment process to ensure well planned and constructed towns, and supervise the construction of new public infrastructure. - Manage the funding and delivery of new infrastructure caused by new developments, through Developer Contributions Plans & Voluntary Planning Agreements. - Advocate for increased funding (from a range of sources) to provide a road network that is well managed, well maintained and safe. - Develop programs of road and storm water related works, including road rehabilitation, footpaths and cycle ways, kerb and gutter, unsealed roads and drainage works, as dictated by community needs, infrastructure condition and anticipated future requirements. - Develop and manage asset systems to support the organisation in maintaining all infrastructure assets to meet the needs of the community. - Manage the street lighting network to provide appropriate lighting levels, with the lowest energy cost. - Manage floodplain risks affecting the safety of the community. - Lobbying for improvements on the state road, rail and public transport networks.
+- Manage traffic and parking within the Shire to improve traffic safety, reduce congestion and ensure a sufficient range of parking controls to support business and the community. - Provide input into the development application and assessment process to ensure well planned and constructed developments, and supervise the construction of new public infrastructure. - Advocate for increased funding (from a range of sources) to provide a road network that is well managed, well maintained and safe. - Develop programs of road and storm water related works, including road rehabilitation, footpaths and cycle ways, kerb and gutter, unsealed roads and drainage works, as dictated by community needs, infrastructure condition and anticipated future requirements. - Develop and manage asset systems to support the organisation in maintaining all infrastructure assets to meet the needs of the community. - Manage the street lighting network to provide appropriate lighting levels, with the lowest energy cost. - Manage floodplain risks affecting the safety of the community. - Lobbying for improvements on the state road, rail and public transport networks.